 A: Yes.
-However, any amount of a distribution not used exclusively to pay for qualified medical expenses for you, your spouse or your eligible tax dependents should be included in your gross income.
-These distributions are subject to taxes and an additional 20% IRS tax penalty, except in the case of distributions made after your death, disability or reaching age 65.
+However, any amount that is taken out of your HSA and not used exclusively to pay for qualified medical expenses for you, your spouse or your eligible tax dependents is subject to income taxes and an additional 20% IRS penalty, except in the case of distributions made after your death, disability or reaching age 65.